idia640/course-materials/guidelines-critical-review.md

 **Don't read your paper straight through, skim the structure first.**

-I generally read the abstract, skim for structure, then briefly review the introduction and conclusion.
+I generally read the abstract, skim for structure, identify hypotheses, experimental method, then briefly review the introduction and conclusion.
 If the paper looks important, I will dig deeper.

 The most important thing is to remain open-minded (skeptical, even) and not read too much into the study.
 As a reader, it can be difficult not to over-generalize results or take a single study as definitive proof.
 To read critically, consider how choices the author made may have led to conclusions that are not generalizable.